Cloaking In SEO: An Ultimate Guide

 In this technique, website owners display different content to users based on their IP addresses.

-For example, someone with a US IP address may be shown one page of content.
+For example, someone with a US IP address may be shown one content page.

 While someone visiting from another country could see an entirely different version of the same webpage.